 All bloggers want more internet traffic.

-And that’s why they pay people to do their Pinterest management for them.
+And that’s why bloggers pay people to do their Pinterest management for them.

 What Experience Is Needed ?

 Very little, if any !
 That’s the beauty of this gig.
-You don’t need a ton of experience to do this awesome little hustle?
-Nope !
-You don’t need to be technical, you don’t need a website, you don’t need to have a Pinterest following and you don’t need to have experience in social marketing.
+You don’t need a ton of experience.
+You don’t need to be technical, you don’t need a website, and you don’t need to have a Pinterest following.